awilli32/jsmini/01-Class-Activities/README.md

-# Lesson Plans
+# Class Activities

-This folder contains all Lesson Plans, Activities, Slide Shows, and other resources necessary to teach the course.
+This folder contains all Class Activities, Slide Shows, and other resources necessary to learn in the course.